jacobdweightman/jacobdweightman.github.io/_posts/2025-08-01-noiseless-fhe.md

 already clear from just the message size and basic information about the encryption scheme itself.
-Typically, to prove that a scheme is semantically secure, one would use a different formulation in terms of an adversary distinguishing ciphertexts, but we won't be too concerned about the details here, so I'll skip an equational definition.
+Typically, to prove that a scheme is semantically secure, one would use a different formulation in terms of an adversary distinguishing ciphertexts, but we won't be too concerned about the details here so I'll skip a more formal definition.

 ## Adding in Homomorphisms